stithac/hw7-Professional-Readme/Develop/hw7-professional-readme-README.md

 N/a

+## Questions
-## Questions?
-Contact for more information
+Contact for more information:

 GitHub Username: [stithac](https://github.com/stithac).
 Click the username to access the GitHub repository.